opsd-io/.github/profile/README.md

 If you like what we do and would like to contribute, visit [contribution](https://github.com/opsd-io/contribution) section to find out how to get started.

 # Support
 Navigating the complexities of cloud infrastructure can be daunting.
-That's why we offer comprehensive support for all those interested in leveraging our infrastructure-as-code modules.
-Whether you have questions about getting started, need assistance with troubleshooting, or seek advice on best practices, our dedicated support team is here to help.
-From beginner-friendly tutorials to advanced technical guidance, we're committed to ensuring that every user receives the assistance they need to succeed in their cloud endeavours.
+That's why we offer comprehensive support for all those interested in leveraging our modules.
+Whether you have questions about how to start or need assistance with troubleshooting, our team is here to help.
+We're committed to ensuring every user receives the assistance they need to succeed in their cloud endeavours.

 To contact us for support, write to <support@opsd.io>